sitevalidator/docs.sitevalidator.com/docs/continuous-validation.md

 ## Example: Github Pages

 [Github Pages](https://pages.github.com/) let you define webhooks for different events.
-You just need to enter your deploy validator URL in the Payload URL field, and choose the individual event for **page build**:
+You just need to enter your automatic validator URL in the Payload URL field, and choose the individual event for **page build**:

 ![Github Pages integration](img/github-pages-integration.png)